ajpinedam/maui-wiki/FAQs.md

 ## What is RxUI?

 RxUI stands for [ReactiveUI](https://reactiveui.net/), a functional and [reactive](https://reactiveui.net/docs/reactive-programming/) MVVM framework for building .NET applications.

-## Will Maui automatically generate all of the iOS and Android images based on a single image?
+## Will .NET MAUI automatically generate all of the iOS and Android images based on a single image?
 It will resize your Image assets to 2x, 3x, HDPI, XHDPI, etc., similar to the [Resizetizer NuGet Package](https://redth.codes/resizetizer-nt-shared-images-for-xamarin/)

 ![Resources](https://codetraveler.io/content/images/2020/05/Resources.png)